 Regular Solid Waste consists of normal household trash, garbage or rubbish created by single family residents.
-Willimantic Waste Paper Company, Inc. (WWP) is the vendor providing solid waste trash, recyclable and bulky waste/metal collection service for resident households in Tolland since 2007.
+Casella Waste Systems is the vendor providing solid waste trash, recyclable and bulky waste/metal collection service for resident households in Tolland.
 Resident households should use their green-colored rolling cart for trash.
 Rolling carts are picked up and disposed of through an automated service; the driver never leaves the truck.
 Trash that is not placed in the rolling cart cannot be picked-up.

 You may click here for details on the solid waste disposal program.

 Recyclables consists of cardboard and brown paper bags, mixed paper, newspaper, magazines, phone books, books, glass and metal food containers, plastic containers #1 through #7, milk and juice cartons, aluminum cans and other items as may be identified by ordinance or statute to be recycled.
 In 2009 the Town issued blue rolling carts for the Single Stream Recycling Program that allows for all recyclable material to be placed in it without having to separate the items.